-1.9 New Technologies
+1.10 New Technologies

 At a few sites across the state, GA AAMP is planning to add new monitoring equipment in which new technologies will be put to use.
 The GA AAMP has begun installing using the Thermo 49iQ ozone analyzers, and plans to install Thermo 43iQ SO2 analyzers, and Thermo 48iQTL CO analyzers.
-The GA AAMP will begin using a Met One, Instruments BC-1060 black carbon sampler at the NR-GA Tech site (this sampler was recently installed at the NR-285 site).
-The GA AAMP is also planning to incorporate new Agilaire 8872 data loggers throughout the network in the coming year.
+The GA AAMP began using a Met One, Instruments BC-1060 black carbon sampler at the NR-285 site, and will be installing the black carbon sampler at the NR-GA Tech Site by summer of 2023.
+The GA AAMP has started to incorporate new Agilaire 8872 data loggers throughout the network, and will continue to do so in the coming year.
 For more information about technology used in the GA AAMP network, refer to Appendix C.

-1.10 Georgia AAMP Budget
+1.11 Georgia AAMP Budget